Hiking in the Desert Sun: Scottsdale’s McDowell Sonoran Preserve

 Fort McDowell, AZ 85264

-The We-Ko-Pa Resort and Conference Center offers affordable lodging nearby the Scottsdale/Fountain Hills area.
+The We-Ko-Pa Resort and Conference Center is a budget friendly place to stay near Scottsdale/Fountain Hills.
 Amenities at this Four Diamond Resort include 2 championship golf courses, an award winning restaurant, 2 outdoor pools and spas, live entertainment, a spa, and convenient access to the Fort McDowell casino.

-Although not completely worthy of its' Four Diamond star rating, the We-Ko-Pa Resort is an okay choice for those seeking a budget friendly Southwestern vacation with the absence of many luxury touches.
+The We-Ko-Pa Resort is a decent enough choice for those seeking a budget friendly Southwestern vacation with the absence of many luxury touches.
 Plan on spending most of your time at the resort or wasting a lot of time and gas driving into the city.

 Overall, the entire resort including the outdoor seating areas, pool, room, and lobby were immaculately clean.
 The pool area, although loaded with people, was exceptionally maintained and a nice place to cool off in the hot afternoon sun.